VincentRisi/jportal/CMakeUsage.md

       )
     endfunction ()

 Here we define the starting cmake file for the project.
+We include the above functions for use with added the subdirectories.

 ## jportal